 And those deportation rumors?

-Lanez was scheduled to be arraigned on October 13, but the arraignment has been postponed until November 18.
-The court issued a protective order directing Lanez to stay at least 100 yards away from Megan and prohibiting contact with her.
+Lanez entered a not guilty plea through his attorney on November 18, 2020 to charges relating to the shooting, according to the Associated Press.
+The court had previously issued a protective order directing Lanez to stay at least 100 yards away from Megan and prohibiting contact with her.
 Lanez’s bail was set at $190,000.

 If Lanez is convicted as charged, he could get up to 22 years and eight months in state prison.